Lucy Hendry QC is a highly experienced and extremely capable child law specialist.

 Lucy has a particular expertise in understanding and examining complex medical and ethical issues.
 She is masterful at undertaking cross examination of eminent experts and she does so in a manner and language that her clients understand.

-Lucy is client-focused and, as a consequence, she delivers exemplary client care.
+Lucy is client focussed and, as a consequence, she delivers exemplary client care.
 She makes it a priority to understand accurately the dynamics behind each case.
 In so doing she gains the trust of her clients and works tirelessly to advance their case.

 Add this expertise to your shortlist

-Lucy Hendry QC accepts instructions on behalf of parents, children, intervenors, wider family members and local authorities.
+Lucy Hendry QC accepts instructions on behalf of parents, children, intervenors and wider family members.

 Lucy is known for her formidable cross examination, informed by her ability to analyse lay professional and expert evidence in the most complex and unwieldy of cases.
 She is rigorous in her research, especially with regard to evolving medical and scientific / genetic issues, which tend to be prevalent in her caseload.